 SECTION I: BIOCHEMISTRY

 Organization of life.
 The importance of water.
 Cell structure and organelles.
 Structure and function of biomolecules: Amino acids, Carbohydrates, Lipids, Proteins, and Nucleic acids.
 Biochemical separation techniques and characterization: ion exchange, size exclusion and affinity chromatography, electrophoresis, UV-visible, fluorescence, and Mass spectrometry.
 Protein structure, folding, and function: Myoglobin, Hemoglobin, Lysozyme, Ribonuclease A, Carboxypeptidase, and Chymotrypsin.
 Enzyme kinetics includes its regulation and inhibition, Vitamins, and Coenzymes.
 Metabolism and bioenergetics.
 Generation and utilization of ATP.
 Metabolic pathways and their regulation: glycolysis, TCA cycle, pentose phosphate pathway, oxidative phosphorylation, gluconeogenesis, glycogen, and fatty acid metabolism.
 Metabolism of Nitrogen-containing compounds: nitrogen fixation, amino acids, and nucleotides.
 Photosynthesis: the Calvin cycle.
 Biological membranes.
 Transport across membranes.
 Signal transduction; hormones and neurotransmitters.
 DNA replication, transcription, and translation.
 Biochemical regulation of gene expression.
 Recombinant DNA technology and applications: PCR, site-directed mutagenesis, and DNA-microarray.
 Immune system.
 Active and passive immunity.
 Complement system.
 Antibody structure, function, and diversity.
 Cells of the immune system: T, B, and macrophages.
 T and B cell activation.
 Major histocompatibility complex.
 T cell receptor.
-Immunological techniques: Immunodiffusion, Immunoelectrophoresis, RIA, and ELISA.
+Immunological techniques: include immunodiffusion, Immunoelectrophoresis, RIA, and ELISA.

 SECTION J: BOTANY